-The principal dentists showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
+The principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.

-The dental nurses had annual appraisals.
+The whole staff team had annual appraisals.
 They discussed learning needs, general wellbeing and aims for future professional development.
 We saw evidence of completed appraisals in the staff folders.
+Appraisals were followed up with six monthly support meetings.

 Staff told us they completed 'highly recommended' training as per General Dental Council professional standards.
 This included undertaking medical emergencies and basic life support training annually.
-The principal dentists paid for the dental nurses to subscribe to an online training resource to help them complete CPD courses.